aws-neuron/aws-neuron-sdk/neuron-guide/perf/performance-tuning.rst

 Debug
 ~~~~~

-You can examine both the pre-compiled model to determine what portions
-of the graph can be compiled to Inferentia and also the post-compiled
-model to view the compilation results using Tensorboard-Neuron.
-See
+You can examine the post-compiled model to view the compilation results
-:ref:`tensorboard-howto-check-compatibility`.
+using the Neuron plugin for TensorBoard.
+See :ref:`tensorboard-plugin-view-graph`.

 ResNet-50 optimization example
 ------------------------------